Power of Attorney

 A power of attorney (POA) is an authorization to act on someone else's behalf in a legal or business matter.
 The person authorizing the other to act is the principal, grantor or donor (of the power), and the one authorized to act is the agent or the attorney-in-fact.

-However, powers of attorney have been a source of instances of financial abuse and overreaching.
-Persons appointed as agents have fiduciary duties and responsibilites and the selection of an agent should be done only after full consideration of a person's qualification, integrity and sincerity.
+However, powers of attorney have been a source of financial abuse and overreaching.
+Persons appointed as agents have fiduciary duties and responsibilities and the selection of an agent should be done only after full consideration of a person's qualifications, integrity and sincerity.